elwinschmitz/bookcasts/README.md

 ## Requirements
-- Webhosting space (enough to fit your audio-files)
+- Web-hosting space (enough to fit your audio-files)
 - PHP running on it